lijunjie2232/fastapi_study_note/README.md

 - `ctx = CryptContext(schemes=["sha256_crypt"], deprecated="auto")` to create a CryptContext object, while "sha256_crypt" is a algorithm.
 - `hashed = ctx.hash(password)` to hash a password using the specified algorithm.
 - `ctx.verify(password, hashed)` to verify a password against a hashed password.

+### JWT (JSON Web Token)

+> JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+It is commonly used for authentication and authorization purposes.